New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 - Printed field data recording form for each chimney to be monitored.

-- Pencils, clipboard, timepiece, swift business cards.
+- Pencils, clipboard, timepiece (mobile phone), swift business cards.

 Consider bringing the following: